2016 Seminar Series

 6.00pm - 8.00pm : 13 September : UniSA City West Campus

-We are delighted to bring to you the next in the View From The Top series entitled 'Organisational Financial Turn Arounds'.
-Our guest speaker will be Elaine Bensted, Chief Executive Officer of Zoos SA.
+The View From The Top series entitled 'Organisational Financial Turn Arounds' was held on 13 September 2016.
+Our guest speaker was Elaine Bensted, Chief Executive Officer of Zoos SA.